 This article explains what Ehlers-Danlos Syndrome is, its symptoms, how to support someone living with EDS, and simple actions anyone can take to help.

 Ehlers-Danlos Syndrome is an inherited, genetic disorder caused by a defect in how the body produces collagen.
 Collagen is a protein that the body uses and depends on for producing connective tissue.
 It’s like the “glue” of the human body, keeping skin together and in proper form.

 Hyper-mobility is one of the most common symptoms.
 “Double-jointed” is one way to describe hyper-mobility, but it’s not really the same thing.
-Moderate to severe chronic joint pain is reality those living with EDS.
-Depending on what classification of EDS someone has, there are a variety of chronic symptoms, ranging from frequent tearing of muscles to heart disease.
+Moderate to severe chronic joint pain is common.
+Depending on the classification of EDS, there are a variety of chronic symptoms, ranging from frequent tearing of muscles to heart disease.